-At the beginning of the 19th century, there were no religious buildings in Zaječar.
-Instead, on the land between the present-day cathedral and primary school “Ljuba Nešić” there was a water well with an old elm tree (zapis – a sacred tree) with a cross inscribed into its bark on western side.
-Around it, the citizens would gather for major church holidays.
-In his memoirs, Stojan Simić writes that around this tree, “the inscribed elm, people created a structure made of wooden beams covered by carpets, leaving small “doors” at the western side for the people to enter for a confession”.
-In 1830 a small wooden church was made next to the elm tree, used for a brief period of time for important services, and which was replaced by a “real” building a few years later.
+At the beginning of the 19th century there were no religious buildings in Zaječar.
+Instead, at the land between the present-day cathedral and primary school “Ljuba Nešić” there was a water well with an old elm tree (zapis – sacred tree) which had a carved in cross on its western side.
+Around it, the citizens would gather for all major church holidays.
+Stojan Simić writes in his memoirs that around this tree, “the inscribed elm, people created a structure made of wooden beams covered by carpets, leaving small “doors” at the western side for the people to enter for a confession”.
+In 1830 a small wooden church was made next to the elm tree, used for a brief period of time for the major celebrations, and which was replaced by a “real” building a few years later.
 That same year, the schooling of children begun as well.
-Namely, on the initiative of duke Sima Nikolić, the first primary school in Zaječar has been opened and it was located at the “grandpa-Jovan’s yard” (today’s church yard).
+Namely, at the initiative of duke Sima Nikolić, the first primary school in Zaječar has been opened and it was located in the “grandpa-Jovan’s yard” (today’s church yard).

-Due to its position next to the state border, the Timok Eparchy was constantly hit by war adversities that reached Serbia from the east.
+Due to its position next to the state border, Timok Episcopacy was constantly hit by war adversities that reached Serbia from the east.
 In almost all wars, first led against the Turks and later against the Bulgarians, all churches and church items were destroyed, while the priests were killed or expelled.
-Therefore, it was not possible or advisable to build large and expensive church buildings in Timok Eparchy.
+Therefore, it was not possible or advisable to build large and expensive church buildings in Timok Episcopacy.
 Apart from the old monasteries and church ruins, the oldest church buildings in this region originate from the 18th century.
 They are mostly small in size, erected on hidden places, from weak building materials, clay and wood.
-The lack of churches was substituted by the people practicing rituals at sacred places, on the “inscribed” land, trees or buildings.
+The lack of churches was substituted by the people who practiced rituals at sacred places, on the “inscribed” land, trees or buildings.

-In 1839 the newly appointed bishop Dositej had decided to move his residency and the seat of the Eparchy to Negotin due to a low church attendance by the locals.
-The bishop had had enough of an empty church, and the seat of the Eparchy was returned to Zaječar only half a century later, in 1890.
+In 1839 the newly appointed bishop Dositej had decided to move his residency and the seat of the episcopacy to Negotin due to low church attendance by the locals.
+The bishop had had enough of an empty church, and the seat of the episcopacy was returned to Zaječar only half a century later, in 1890.

-During the first decade of the 20th century, the church got a new fence, new bells, the new entrance was built, and the park around the church was renovated; in 2019 the church shop was opened with the support of Zaječar Municipality.
+During the first decade of the 21st century the church got a new fence, new bells, the new entrance was built, and the park around the church was renovated.
+In 2019 the church shop opened with the support of Zaječar Municipality.
 Around the church, several graves are still to be found with preserved inscriptions.
 To the west, across the main entrance to the church, the seat of the Timok Bishop is located today.